cmaughan/secondbrain/Math/Arithmetic.md

 Every whole number can be written as a product of prime factors.

 ## Prime Factorization
-Divide by increasingly large numbers
+Divide by increasingly large prime numbers
 $$ 126: $$
 $$ 126 / 2 = 63 $$
 $$ 63 / 3 = 21 $$